Live-In Treatment Admission Criteria

 - Significant violence and/or incarceration history (especially in 18+ age group).

-Our upper age limit of 21 is determined at the date of admission as opposed to application.
-Therefore, youth must be 21 at the time they commence residential treatment.
+- Our upper age limit of 21 is determined at the date of admission as opposed to application.
+Therefore, youth must be 21 at the time they commence live-in treatment.

 - For safety reasons, youth under 16 years of age who reside greater than a 2-hour drive from Ottawa cannot usually be considered for admission.
 This is due to the potential safety risks associated with the premature discharge of young youth who are not willing to wait for caregivers to pick them up and ensure a safe transition home.
 There are situations, however, where alternative safety and transportation arrangements can be made so that this geographic distance criterion does not become a restriction to admission (e.g., it is agreed by all parties that a close family friend/relative within 2 hour driving range will safely transport the youth in the event of an unplanned discharge, etc.).